TestGorilla LogoTestGorilla Logo

 Fetcher’s online knowledge base showing categories for Getting Started, Search Management, ATS Integrations, and more.

-Fetcher has a comprehensive online knowledge base that walks you through how to source and review candidates.
+Fetcher has an online knowledge base that walks you through how to source and review candidates.

 TL;DR: You can contact Fetcher’s customer support by email or live chat, and the team is very responsive.